zealouswebcraftcms/order-on-whatsapp/README.md

 ### Product Listing Page:
 You can add the below code in your products loop on the “Product List” page.
 You have to pass the product id by replacing the “<Pass Product Id>” string.
-To have the link of product Image in your whatsapp message you have to pass the url of image.
+To have the link of product Image in your WhatsApp message you have to pass the url of image.

 ```twig
 {% set productId = <Pass Product Id> %}